What are the Top Tourist Attractions to Visit in Incheon, South Korea?

 Looking towards the northwest from Central Park, you will see a peculiar skyscraper designed in geometric shapes.
 The building is called G-Tower and is home to numerous international organizations such as the United Nations.

-The reason you want to visit this tower is to watch the amazing sunset.
+You want to visit this tower to watch the fantastic sunset.
 Oh, and it is also free to enter.

 Sinpo International Market

 Now that you are beginning to get the grip of Incheon, it is time to immerse yourself deeper into the Korean culture.
 Sinpo International Market was officially opened in 1970 and today is one of the trademarks of Incheon.
 It receives huge numbers of tourists daily.